adamzr2000/unitree-go1-digital-twin/scenarios/docker/README.md

 ## Deployment

 > Note: we have two separate docker compose files because the native docker swarm command doesn't support deploying containers with `device`, `privileged`, and `group_add: - video` options.
-These options are necessary for the `lidar-drivers` and for enabling camera input for the `gesture-control-app`.
+These options are necessary for the `lidar-drivers` and for enabling camera input for the `go1-gesture-control`.
 For automated deployment across multiple docker hosts, please refer to the [utils/ros-orchestrator](./../../utils/ros-orchestrator) directory.
 This includes a simple Flask server with a REST API to orchestrate the different modules of the Digital Twin service across multiple hosts using the [Docker SDK for Python](https://docker-py.readthedocs.io/en/stable/).

 Run this command in the `edge` node:
 ```bash